-5. When all else fails, and I mean you have tried to meditate, pray, write, get creative, and you have been suffering from insomnia for longer than one month, go see a doctor and consider taking a sleeping pill.
-As a therapist, I can’t prescribe medications (much to my clients’ disappointments), and I’m not in favor of medicating EVERYTHING, but not getting consistent sleep is a serious problems and can increase the likelihood of recurrent depression, anxiety, car accidents, manic episodes, and a host of other problems.
+5. When all else fails, and you have been suffering from insomnia for longer than one month, go see a doctor and consider taking a sleeping pill.
+Not getting consistent sleep is a serious problem and can increase the likelihood of recurrent depression, anxiety, car accidents, manic episodes, and a host of other problems.
 I certainly won’t judge you as I know from personal experience how bad it feels to get poor sleep.
 There is no shame for taking good care of yourself and if someone is doing that, then consider taking a break from the friendship or critical voice that’s beating you down.

 So how do you deal with insomnia?